teepsllc/BuckoNetworking/README.md

 Run `carthage update` to build the framework and drag the built `BuckoNetworking.framework` into your Xcode project.

+You will also needs to drag `Alamofire.framework` and `SwiftyJSON.framework` into your project.

 To use BuckoNetworking, just import the module.

 ```swift